alvinkcs/agilent-remote-control/README.md

 <h3>py is used in this tutorial.
 But python works as well.
 Replace py with python if so.</h3>
 <a href='https://www.keysight.com/zz/en/lib/software-detail/computer-software/io-libraries-suite-downloads-2175637.html'>install agilent IO libraries suite and 82357 library suite</a>

+Make sure you are in the correct directory.
+If not, use command cd to navigate the directory first.

+The following code will work in either cmd or VSCode(bash command prompt)

 1. install python packages
 ```
 py -m pip install pyvisa pyserial matplotlib